Inflammatory Bowel Disease

 The study of the microbiome has historically relied on mouse studies, based on coarse comparisons at higher taxonomy hierarchy level with a poorly characterized mouse GI microbiota.

-However, metagenomics analysis of gut microbiome at lower taxonomy level have since shown major inter-species differences in GI microbiome composition, quantity, and function between humans and other species Hugenholtz & de Vos, Cell.
-Mol.
-Life Sci., Nov 2017, Kieser et al., Plos, Mar 2022, Fan et al., Curr.
-Microbio., Mar 2023, De Jonge et al., Front Microbiol., Jun 2022.
+However, metagenomics analysis of gut microbiome at lower taxonomy level have since shown major inter-species differences in GI microbiome composition, quantity, and function between humans and other species 35, 36, 37, 38.

-Notably, the Faecalibacterium genus, that plays a protective role in IBD patients, has a high relative abundance of over 10%, whereas it is hardly detected in mice.
-Faecalibacterium is decreased in patients with IBD, especially in ileal CD Sokol et al., IBD, Feb 2009.
+Notably, the Faecalibacterium genus, that plays a protective role in IBD patients, has a high relative abundance of over 10% in humans, whereas it is hardly detected in mice.
+Faecalibacterium is decreased in patients with IBD, especially in ileal CD 39.

 Initiatives were taken to humanize mice with human microbiota and to inter-cross inbred strains.
-However, it was found that the GI microbiome in mice varied immensely depending on the housing conditions, even more so than on the genetic background Hugenholtz & de Vos, Cell.
-Mol.
-Life Sci., Nov 2017.
+However, it was found that the GI microbiome in mice varied immensely depending on the housing conditions, even more so than on the genetic background 35.

-Previously, DNA sequencing of fecal samples of mouse strains of diverse genetic, provider, housing and diet backgrounds and comparison to the human gastrointestinal genome has demonstrated that only 4% of mouse GI microbial genes were shared with human GI microbial genes Xiao et al., Nature Biotech., Sep 2015.
+Previously, DNA sequencing of fecal samples of mouse strains of diverse genetic, provider, housing and diet backgrounds, and comparison to the human gastrointestinal genome, has demonstrated that only 4% of mouse GI microbial genes were shared with human GI microbial genes 40.

 Rats tend to have a higher abundance of the phylum Bacteroidetes compared to mice.
-Mice, on the other hand, have a higher abundance of the family Muribaculaceae within the phylum Bacteroidetes Nagpal et al., Front.
-Microbiol., Nov 2018.
+Mice, on the other hand, have a higher abundance of the family Muribaculaceae within the phylum Bacteroidetes 32.

 Species-specific differences in feeding patterns

-Species-specific nutritional needs, physiology and behavioral patterns affect dietary balance, the microbiome composition, and susceptibility to IBD.
+Species-specific nutritional needs, physiology, and behavioural patterns play a role in inter-species differences in dietary content, microbiome composition, and susceptibility to IBD.

-Because of their higher energy demands, small animals need to have a short retention time of foods.
-To maintain a population of gut miocrobiota all while allowing food particles to pass on rapidly, rodents partly recycle their microbiota through proximate colon folds that act as mucus traps and enable transport of microbiome and mucus back to the colon Bjornhag et al., Zoosyst. & Evol., Apr 2008.
+For instance, because of their higher energy demands, small animals necessitate a short food retention time.
+To maintain a population of gut miocrobiota all while allowing food particles to pass on rapidly, rodents partly recycle their microbiota through proximate colon folds.
+These folds act as mucus traps and enable the transport of the microbiome and the mucus back to the colon 43.

-The need to recycle nutrients is also reflected in the practice of coprophagy characteristic of rodents and several other species (dogs, horses, some NHP).
-Coprophagy is not considered as normal behaviour in humans, therefore extrapolation of dietary effects on intestinal inflammation in species that practice coprophagy to humans can produce inaccurate interpretations Jiminez et al., Gut Pathogens, Nov 2015.
+The need to recycle nutrients is also reflected in the practice of coprophagy, characteristic of rodents and several other species (dogs, horses, some NHP).
+Since coprophagy is not considered as normal behaviour in humans, extrapolation to humans of the dietary effects on intestinal inflammation in rodents may lead to inaccurate assumptions 44.

 Species-specific differences in xenobiotics metabolizing enzymes

-It is believed that NSAID exerts this effect by inhibiting cyclooxygenase COX1 enzymes, responsible for producing prostaglandins that stimulate the protective mucus layer production.
-Because of inter-species differences in activity of COX1/COX2 enzymes, as well as eventual prostaglandin-independent compensatory mechanisms, the toxic effects of NSAID were not captured in animal testing.
+For instance, non-steroidal anti-inflammatory drugs (NSAID), were found to exacerbate intestinal inflammation in humans 48, by inhibiting cyclooxygenase COX1 enzymes, responsible for producing prostaglandins that stimulate the protective mucus layer production.
+Because of inter-species differences in activity of COX1/COX2 enzymes, the toxic effects of NSAID were not captured in animal testing.

-Substrate specificity, tissue distribution, relative abundance, and functional activity of drug transporters varies both between rodents, dogs and monkeys, and between tested species and humans Tucker et al., Bioch.
-Pharmac., Jan 2012, Chu et al., QxMD, Mar 2013, further compromising the predictive value of animal testing.
+Substrate specificity, tissue distribution, relative abundance, and functional activity of drug transporters were also found to vary across species 51, further compromising the predictive value of animal testing.

 Species-specific differences in stress response capacity